Broken Window Theory

 Most people consider them criminals, others might grant them the title of artists, but ever since graffiti first sprouted from the South Bronx in the early 1970s vandals have proudly referred to themselves as "writers".
 Theo, one of the many writers in Eugene, has found himself caught up in volatile graffiti culture.

-Thanks to his passion and dedication Theo, whose real name is Donovan, experienced an impressive rise in this visible counter culture.
+Thanks to his passion and dedication, Theo, whose real name is Donovan, experienced an impressive rise in this visible counterculture.
 What began two years ago as a hobby of selfexpression has become a lifestyle, a love, and an addiction.
-But the higher you climb, whether it is on billboards or rooftops, the further you have to fall.
+But the higher you climb, whether it’s on billboards or rooftops, the further you have to fall.

 Graff Life